Do you need a mindset coach? These might be a sign that you do

 2. You find yourself overthinking and spiraling on worries often and can’t snap yourself out of it

-One of the hardest part about managing our minds is that the most powerfull tool you have to shift your mindset is also the thing that needs shifting.
+One of the hardest part about managing our minds is that the most powerful tool you have to shift your mindset is also the thing that needs shifting.
 Human’s have the capability for what’s called “metacognition,” basically thinking about your thoughts, which is unlike the majority of other life on this planet (at least as far as we know).
 Our ability to notice our own thoughts and interact with them with some level of choice and agency is incredible.

 But in order to make use of metacognition, there is an incredibly important step 0 which is the moment when you “pop out.”
 You can visualize it as a zoom out - the moment when you notice, “geez I’m kind of spiraling on this right now” or “wow, I feel like I’m being really negative.”